nulib-ds/city-public-value-capitalism/content/age-of-urban-visions.md

 Most cities were originally created based on political and religious powers around which various social and economic activities were carried out and, ultimately, around which urban societies developed.
 Cities with a clear identity as a "political city" and "religious city" can still be found all over the world.

 In modern times, the market economy itself has become the driving force for the formation and development of cities, and "industrial cities" or "economic cities" are now more common than political or religious ones.
 In some cases, private industry grew spontaneously, and in others the politically-directed market economy exerted great power.
 Both types of city growth result from the logic of constant expansion tied to the development of capitalism.
 Capitalism is an economic system dominated by capital that aims for an eternal process of economic value accumulation that subordinates entrepreneurs and workers.
 Capitalism pursues constant economic growth for society as a whole, and cities have been the centers of capitalistic economic development.
-Cities today are developed by the power of this capitalistic economy and have become a base for capital accumulation; land use and public policy are geared toward the purpose of economic growth (Harvey, 1985).
+Cities today are developed by the power of this capitalistic economy and have become a base for capital accumulation; land use and public policy are geared toward the purpose of economic growth ({{< q-cite "Harvey 1985" >}}).

 On the other hand, the accumulation of economic resources in the space of the city has threatened the lives of residents in urban societies.
 Big companies and high-income earners occupy land that is in good condition and benefits from infrastructure and other social and economic benefits, driving workers to poorer residential areas and suburbs.
 These workers are forced to live in poor housing and endure bad traffic conditions.
 Over time, the absence of public health and pollution control eroded their lives and health.
 Even the supply of social resources such as decent housing and water have been so inadequate that cities were constantly afflicted with fear of infectious diseases and pollution.
 These issues emerged as a new category of social problems called urban problems.
 Urban problems emerge at every point in the history of the industrial city.
 While urban growth under capital accumulation was actively driven by the market economy, the urban policy created to deal with the social costs caused by it was poorly designed and implemented.